 Spam is still a huge problem for website owners.
 Whether through incessant comment spam in blogs and forums, or inane contact form entries, the amount of time wasted by business owners (or their webmasters) on processing and ignoring spam can be considerable.

-Captcha came to the fore some years ago, and seemed to offer a way of cutting down on the amount of spam by forcing all form respondants to enter a cunningly constructed series of letters and characters (which, of course, spambots couldn’t easily do).
+Captcha came to the fore many years ago, and seemed to offer a way of cutting down on the amount of spam by forcing all form respondants to enter a cunningly constructed series of letters and characters (which, of course, spambots couldn’t easily do).
 This succeeded in reducing form spam, but it also deterred some genuine website visitors from completing and submitting forms because the captcha was too difficult to read or because the captcha was ‘a field too far‘…

 I also think that whilst spam is a pain for website owners it shouldn’t be a pain for your website visitors.
 Why offload the problem onto your potential customers?

 Wouldn’t it be better to absorb that pain yourself, or better still put something in place that would not add an extra burden on your website visitors whilst at the same time reducing the amount of form spam you receive?
 But how?…

 I’m gradually being converted to the idea of adding honeypots to my forms.

 The basic idea is that you add one or more hidden fields to your form and then only allow the form to be submitted if those fields contain blanks (or some randomly chosen value).
 Your real human visitors will not see, and therefore not be bothered by, these fields, but spambots (the automated machines that hit your website and fill out your forms with spam) will try to fill these fields in, and if they do then the form submission will be rejected.